avpripri/avpripri/eHP-18.md

 So, here's a plan... (not entirely certain yet, but I'm liking this more and more)

 # first
-First, get the HP-18 airworthy.. get a brake master cylinder and rig it.
-Cleanup the wing corrosion and get it inspected.
+First, get the HP-18 airworthy..
+* get a brake master cylinder and rig it.
+* cleanup the wing corrosion
+* [install blue fly pressure sensors](https://blueflyvario.blogspot.com/2017/) I have experiance with this system, it works well.
+* finish the "un-panel"; Find a tablet and configure XC-Soar with preasure gauges to make it airworthy.
+* get an inspection.
 Then fly it once or twice.
 Now for the real work!

 # burn the boats